Vi19Z/VI19Z/.github/SUPPORT.md

-# Support for Julep
+# Support for VI19Z

-Welcome to the Julep support page!
+Welcome to the VI19Z support page!
 We're here to help you with any questions or issues you may encounter while using our platform.
 This document outlines the various ways you can get support and engage with our community.

 ## Getting Help